 01 of 10

-- Sit down with your child and choose a party theme.
-Begin brainstorming how you’ll incorporate the theme into the decorations, cake, favors and other party details.
+- Sit down with your child, and choose a party theme.
+Begin brainstorming how to incorporate the theme into the decorations, cake, favors, and other party details.

 - Set a date.